APEX-Agents: Acknowledgments

 \section{Acknowledgments}

-We thank all the experts from the Mercor marketplace who contributed to APEX\textendash Agents.
-We thank team members at Mercor who gave feedback on the design of APEX\textendash Agents and supported the project.
+We thank all the experts from the Mercor marketplace who contributed to APEX\textendash Agents and team members at Mercor who gave feedback on the design of APEX\textendash Agents and supported the project.
+We thank Jonathan Frankle for his advice.